DeveloperShrutiG/Road-Accident-Analysis/README.md

 * Secondary KPI's:

-  -Total casualities with respect to vehicle type
+  - Total casualities with respect to vehicle type
   - Monthly trend showing comparison of casuality for current year and previous year
   - Maximum casuality by road type
   -  Distribution of total casualities by road surface